Muhammed-Burhan/HR_Management/README.md

    php artisan serve
 ```

-7. To export database:
+7. To export database (you can find the file inside :storage/app):

 ```
    php artisan database:export
 ```

-8. To export devices table to json:
+8. To export devices table to json (you can find the file inside: storage/app):

 ```
   php artisan devices:export-json